 First, here’s what we use every single day…

 This Bible Study Journaling Plan is something that I created for our homeschool.
 It is a 365 day Bible reading plan, a journal to take notes, and some beautiful coloring scripture pages.
 My kids have LOVED adding this to our homeschool.
 You can get your FREE copy here.
-I release new plans every single month that you can get right in your inbox.
-Just click print and start reading the Word each morning.
-It’s as simple as that!
+I also have a fully printed version that you can buy so you can save on paper and ink.
 This takes us about 20 minutes each morning and I try really, really hard to do this before we do anything, whether it’s school work or leaving the house to go to a class or run errands.

 Here are some things we rotate through…